FireWaveX/AnimeKeeper/README.md

 - create a new type of user : the mods.
 They will have the right to delete or update some animes / manga.
 - add a reputation system, if a user has been on the app for some time and has good level of reputation, he will be upgraded to the mod status
 - add a "news" section, admin and mods can add some news (link to tweets, facebook posts, links, images, ...)
+- add some design to the anime list (that's gonna take some time to make it perfect ^^ )

 # Fair use